 Self-Management Programs

-The client does not need a referral from a doctor or health care professional to attend these workshops
+Best of all, you do not need a referral from a doctor to join!

 In-person and virtual workshops are open to all in North West Ontario.
 To register, please click through the below link.